gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 <img src="../fig/rmd-01-FirstPlotAddTitle-1.png" width="540" style="display: block; margin: auto;" />

 No one can deny we've made a very handsome plot!
 But now looking at the data, we might be curious about learning more - for example, we know these data were taken at four different stations.
-Maybe we are curious if the trend between temperature and oxygen is consistent between our three environmental groups.
+Maybe we are curious if the trend between temperature and oxygen is consistent between these stations.
 One thing we could do is use a different color for each of these groups.
 To map the `Station` of each point to a color, we will again use the `aes()` function: